Dvergar/rainbow/README.md

-# luxe-richtext-dummyname
+# Rainbow

-Text coloring per character for luxe.
+Text coloring/sizing per character for luxe.
 Different font is not supported yet.